open-edge-platform/cluster-tests/README.md

 #         package: The Helm chart package name.
 #         namespace: The Kubernetes namespace for the Helm release.
 #         version: The version of the Helm chart.
+#         use-devel: A flag to enable (or not) usage of developer versions of the chart
 #         overrides: The Helm chart overrides.
 #   - git-repo:
 #       url: The Git URL of the component's repository.